Review Deployment Options

 Size and Scale Your Cluster

 Atlas Vector Search holds the entire index in memory, so you need to ensure there's enough memory for the Atlas Vector Search index and JVM.
-We recommend that your node has RAM that is at least 10% larger than the total size of your Atlas Vector Search indexes.
 Each index is a combination of the vectors being indexed and additional metadata.
-The index size is primarily determined by the size of the vectors that you are indexing.
-While the index size can vary based on the amount of metadata, the memory required for additional metadata is typically minimal.
+The index size is primarily determined by the size of the vectors that you are indexing, with metadata space typically being relatively nominal.

 Consider the following requirements for a single vector: